 Global IT spending in the banking sector during 2021 is estimated to be nearly $300B.
 Banking and securities lead all industry sectors in terms of average IT spending as a percentage of revenue, at nearly 8%, according to a 2018 Deloitte study.
 And, that was before the pandemic drove institutions to accommodate remote servicing demands in 2020 and 2021.
-The events of the last 18 months have reinforced the need for banks and credit unions to evaluate their digital delivery channels and to invest in technologies that will help them move forward.
+The events of the last 18 months have reinforced the need for banks and credit unions to evaluate their digital delivery channels and to invest in new financial technologies that will help them move forward.

 These same trends caught the attention of the FDIC in a recently published work by Daniel Hoople, a financial economist from the Division of Insurance and Research.
 Hoople wrote, “This article provides compelling evidence that community banks with more technology investment before the pandemic were better able to serve their customers as a lender and deposit-taker amid the challenges of the pandemic.”
 He goes on to state that, “Given the rising use of digital banking channels before and during the pandemic, it appears likely that an effective approach to technology and technology investment will continue to be important for community banks in the future.”
 The same study determined that banks with a greater investment in technology reported larger increases in loan growth in 2020, as shown below.